-- provide a brief description of the visual stimulus - relate the visual stimulus to the relevant theme from the course.
+- provide a brief description of the visual stimulus - relate the visual stimulus to the relevant theme from the course - express his or her opinions on the ideas implied in the visual stimulus.

-The presentation must be spontaneous and relate specifically to the content of the visual stimulus provided; pre-learned presentations on generic aspects of a course theme that do not directly focus on the features of the visual stimulus provided will not score high marks.
+The presentation must be spontaneous and relate specifically to the content of the visual stimulus provided; pre-learned presentations on generic aspects of a course theme that do not directly focus on the ideas in the visual stimulus provided will not score high marks.